 Risk management clauses protect companies while setting appropriate expectations:

-Limitation of Liability: Caps on company liability for damages that might result from software use or malfunction.
+Limitation of Liability: These provisions are designed to limit liability by capping company responsibility for damages that might result from software use or malfunction.

 Indemnification Terms: Provisions protecting companies from liability for user misuse or unauthorized modifications.